brynrgnzls/demo-repo/NOTES.md

     - git merge only adds same files
     - git pull adds every file
     - git push pushes and removes files to an accepting branch

+NOTE:
+  Rebase
+      - one of two utilities in git that integrates changes from one to another
+      - process of combining or moving a secquence of commits on top of a new base commit
+      - linear process of merging

+NOTE:
+  Merge vs Rebase
+    - Merge looks for three commits to merge:
+        => common anecestor of branch A and branch B => latest branch of branch A
+        => latest branch of branch B
+    - if branch  branch B has no relation to the latest commit of branch A a merge commit will be added with annotation

+    - Rebase is the process of integrating changes specifically in the common ancestor of Branch A and Branch B in which the latter commits will be appended after the commits of Branch B thus rebasing it
+    - Able to merge delete, edit, move, merge commits

+  NOTE:
+    Cherry Pick
+      - Process of integrating a commit instead a whole branch to another